Heirloom seeds

 November

 Anaheim is a milder all purpose chilli that can be used fresh, dried, raw or cooked.
+Check out this recipe for Stuffed Chillies for which the Anaheim is perfect.

 Mini Bell produces high yields of mini sweet capsicum in a range of colours from red, yellow, and orange.
 Ideal for small gardens.